Mimic (Marvel Comics): Exiles

-Mimic's heroic counterpart from the parallel world Earth-12 is a founding member of the multiverse-traveling Exiles superhero team.
-This iteration has a clear mutant origin and his powers have a restriction: he can only copy a maximum of five mutant powers at a time.
-The copied abilities are about half as powerful as those of the original owners, and he is not able to copy knowledge or skill.
-For most of his appearances, he retains the powers of Wolverine, Colossus, Cyclops and Beast.
-He is originally depicted with the feathered wings of Angel, but gives those up in order to briefly copy the Dark Phoenix's powers, and soon after mimics Northstar's abilities.
+Mimic's Earth-12 counterpart is a founding member of the multiverse-traveling Exiles superhero team.
+This version is only able to copy a maximum of five mutant powers at a time.
+The copied abilities are about half as powerful as those of the original owners, and he is not able to copy knowledge or skills.
+For most of his appearances, he retains the powers of Wolverine, Colossus, Cyclops, and Beast.